yocontra/node-gdal-next/README.md

 On Ubuntu 16.04, Amazon Linux, Windows and macOS only the bundled GDAL version is officially supported.
 On all other platforms both the bundled and the system-installed versions are supported.

+Node.js 17 on ArchLinux is not ABI compatible with the NodeSource binaries and requires rebuilding from source.

 Development versions are unit tested for the following targets:

 ---